tiddly-gittly/TiddlyWiki-TS-Plugin-Template/README.md

 1. other tid files just put in the src directory, they will be copy to the plugin automatically.
    1. You can use folder to organize the files, like `src/filters/` to place the filter tiddlers, and that structure will be preserved in the nodejs multiple-file plugin
    1. In the JSON plugin, the structure will strictly follow the tiddler title.
+1. update demo site tiddlers in the [demo/](demo/) directory.
+1. update this readme.md

+## During development

+There are some scripts you can run to boost your development.

+After `npm i`:

+- `npm run dev-demo` to setup the demo site locally.
+- `npm run dev` to pack the plugin in the `dist/` directory.

+## After the plugin is complete

 ### Publish